Copula-based functional Bayes classification with principal components and partial least squares: Proof of Theorem 1

 \subsection{Proof of Theorem 1}

-\begin{proof} We here inherit the idea in Dai et al.\ (2017 \cite{DMY2017}) to only consider the case when $f_{j1}$ and $f_{j0}$ have common supports for simplicity.
+\begin{proof} We here inherit the idea in \cite{DMY2017} to only consider the case when $f_{j1}$ and $f_{j0}$ have common supports for simplicity.
 When $f_{j1}$ and $f_{j0}$ have unequal supports, we can divide the scenario into two parts: first, consider when the score of the target data $X$ fall into the common support of both densities, which is similar to what we discuss here; second, consider when the score only belongs to one support, which would be trivial to prove that $\log \hat{Q}_J^*\left(X\right)$ and $\log Q_J^*\left(X\right)$ always share the same sign.
-For detailed reasoning please refer to the Supplementary Material of Dai et al.\ (2017 \cite{DMY2017}).
+For detailed reasoning please refer to the Supplementary Material of \cite{DMY2017}.

 For all $ \epsilon >0$, when $n$ is big enough, with parameters $c, C_{jk}, C_{T_1}, C_{T_2}$ dependent on $\epsilon$, we build the following sets: \begin{itemize} \item $S_1=\left\{\|X\| \le c \right\}=\left\{X \in \mathcal{S}\left(c\right)\right\}$ s.t.\ $P\left(S_1\right) \ge 1-\epsilon/4$; \item By Proposition 1, let $S_2^{jk}=\left\{\sup_{x \in \mathcal{S}(c)} |\hat{f}_{jk}(\hat{x}_j)-f_{jk}(x_j)|/ \left(h+\sqrt{\dfrac{\log n}{nh}}\right) \le C_{jk}\right\}$, and $P\left(S_2^{jk}\right) \ge 1-2^{-\left(j+3\right)}$, for $j \ge1$, $k=0, 1$; \item Let $T_1=$ Eq.(\ref{Qdiff2}) $+$ Eq.(\ref{Qdiff3}). $T_1=Op\left(MJ\sqrt{\dfrac{\log J}{n}}\right)$ by Section \ref{Q3} and \ref{bdet}. $S_{T_1}=\left\{T_1/\left(MJ\sqrt{\dfrac{\log J}{n}}\right) \le C_{T_1}\right\}$, $P\left(S_{T_1}\right) \ge 1-\epsilon/4$; \item Let $T_2=$ Eq.(\ref{Qdiff4}). $T_2=Op\left(\dfrac{J^2}{\sqrt{n}}\right)$ by Section \ref{Q4}. $S_{T_2}=\left\{T_2/\left(\dfrac{J^2}{\sqrt{n}}\right) \le C_{T_2}\right\}$, $P\left(S_{T_2}\right) \ge 1-\epsilon/4$; \item Let $S^{jk}_3=\left\{\langle X, \phi_j \rangle \in \text{support}\left(f_{jk}\right)\right\}$. $P\left(S^{jk}_3\right)=1$. \end{itemize}